mongodb-partners/MEAN_Stack_With_MongoDB_Atlas_On_Amazon_EKS/README.md

 Set EKS cluster security group inbound rules

 We need to allow inbound TCP traffic from our eks-bastion EC2 instance to the EKS cluster.
-To achieve this, we can navigate to the EKS cluster console and switch to the Networking tab, and open the Additional security groups to add the inbound rules of the security group. image
+To achieve this, we can navigate to the EKS cluster console and switch to the Networking tab, and open the Additional security groups to add the inbound rules of the security group.

 <img width="832" alt="image" src="https://github.com/mongodb-partners/MEAN_Stack_With_MongoDB_Atlas_On_Amazon_EKS/assets/101570105/1f1f75b0-84e6-4da0-b5a5-339a725ee049">

-Edit inbound rule to allow traffic originating from k8-bastion security group name aws-EC2 instance SG named eks-bastion-sg. image
+Edit inbound rule to allow traffic originating from k8-bastion security group name aws-EC2 instance SG named eks-bastion-sg.

 <img width="832" alt="image" src="https://github.com/mongodb-partners/MEAN_Stack_With_MongoDB_Atlas_On_Amazon_EKS/assets/101570105/7a07c48f-ac53-4e3a-8a90-ea7ca4130000">